Joel Sartore

-Joel Sartore is an American photographer focusing on conservation photography, speaker, author, teacher, and a long-time contributor to National Geographic magazine.
+Joel Sartore is an American photographer focusing on conservation, speaker, author, teacher, and long-time contributor to National Geographic magazine.
 He is the head of The Photo Ark, a 25-year project to document the approximately 12,000 species living in the world's zoos and wildlife sanctuaries.

 Life and work

-Sartore graduated from the University of Nebraska-Lincoln with a degree in journalism.
+Sartore graduated from the University of Nebraska–Lincoln with a degree in journalism.
 His interest in nature started in childhood when he learned about the very last passenger pigeon from one of his mother's Time-Life picture books.
 He has since been in close contact with a wide variety of species including wolves, grizzlies, musk oxen, lions, elephants and polar bears.
 His first National Geographic assignments introduced him to nature photography, and also allowed him to see human impact on the environment first-hand.

 In addition to the work he has done for National Geographic, Sartore has contributed to Audubon Magazine, GEO, Time, Life, Newsweek, Sports Illustrated and numerous book projects.
 Sartore and his work have been the subjects of several national broadcasts including National Geographic's Explorer, the NBC Nightly News, NPR's Weekend Edition, an hour-long PBS documentary, At Close Range, he has been a contributor on the CBS Sunday Morning Show with Charles Osgood.
 In 2015, he had an appearance in the film Racing Extinction where he photographed the very last Rabb's fringe-limbed treefrog.